 The Bayani Talisman — A Mandala of the Primal Volition — Nima Hazini (Sufi Babi) examines the layered cosmological symbolism of the Bab's haykal-da'ira talisman — pentacle, concentric circles, and magic square — as a complete map of Bayani Neoplatonist theology.

-Theocracy, Scripture, and the Bahai State — A Review of McGlinn's Argument — Susan Maneck, a Baha'i scholar, critiques Sen McGlinn's 2003 article arguing that the Baha'i Teachings support separation of church and state, arguing that McGlinn systematically omits authoritative sources that contradict his thesis.
+Theocracy, Scripture, and the Bahai State — A Review of McGlinn's Argument — Susan Maneck, a Baha'i scholar, critiques Sen McGlinn's 2003 article arguing that the Baha'i Teachings support separation of church and state, arguing that McGlinn omits recognized Baha'i sources that contradict his thesis.

 Unity 14, Gate 5 — Bayani Marriage Law and the Sacred Rights of Women and Children — Nima Hazini (Sufi Babi) presents Bayani law on marriage, same-sex unions, matrilineal naming, dowry abolition, divorce, abortion rights, and the protection of children — framed as the fifth Gate of the fourteenth Unity of the Consummation of the Bayan.